top of page

 A Journey of Hope and Progress at UCP

-Written by Katie Folsom: When I first came across the job listing for an Administrative Assistant/Receptionist at UCP of Central Florida in April 2021, I was between jobs and looking for a fresh start.
+Written by Katie Folsom, Administrative Assistant/Receptionist at UCP of Central Florida, West Orange When I first came across the job listing for an Administrative Assistant/Receptionist at UCP of Central Florida in April 2021, I was between jobs and looking for a fresh start.
 At the time, my son Connor was three years old and had recently been diagnosed with Autism Spectrum Disorder with Speech Delay.
-Like many parents navigating this new world, I was searching for the right support and therapy options for him, especially during the uncertainty of t
+Like many parents navigating this new world, I was searching for the righ

 bottom of page